riggsmarkham/blaseball-srs/README.md

 An attempt to implement a simple rating system for blaseball (one that only takes into account run differential and strength of schedule).
 Future updates (that'll make it less simple) are in the works.

-Just run srs.py to get a printout of the ratings and run differentials.
+Now, just run srs2.py to get a printout of the ratings.

 Trying to copy the method described here: <https://web.archive.org/web/20161031224357/http://www.pro-football-reference.com/blog/index4837.html>